Sarvandani/simulated_satelite_dashboard/README.md

-# Sentinel-5P NO₂ & CO₂ Satellite Data Simulator
+# Interactive dashboard for simulated satellite data (Sentinel-5P NO₂ & CO₂)

 A clean, single HTML application for simulating and analyzing Sentinel-5P NO₂ and CO₂ satellite data with interactive maps and statistical analysis for educational purposes.